Leinster v Munster URC Semi Final Aviva Stadium Sat 13th 5.30pm

 Re: Leinster v Munster URC Semi Final Aviva Stadium Sat 13th 5.30pm

-Tbf - it was clear the players were out on their feet at that stage.the spoofer wrote: ↑May 16th, 2023, 9:35 am Murray K does a good piece on the sequence leading up to the drop goal.
+the spoofer wrote: May 16th, 2023, 9:35 am Murray K does a good piece on the sequence leading up to the drop goal.
 He notes the two penalty offences but the main thing to take away was our awful passive defence.

 Going back to the Baird "try".
 I watched it back on ATH last night, freeze framed it and slomo'd it and its still not clear and obvious that the ball hit Tommy O'Briens hand.
 It's actually no where near "clear and obvious".